Lock-Lee/chrome-extention-view-network/README.md

 ## Usage

-1. Click on the Mr. KeeYed icon in your browser toolbar to open the popup, or use the keyboard shortcut:
+1. Click on the View Network icon in your browser toolbar to open the popup, or use the keyboard shortcut:
    - **Ctrl+Shift+M** (Windows/Linux)
    - **Command+Shift+M** (macOS)
 2. Browse websites and watch network requests populate in real-time